Skip to main content

 • SMO 6: Investigation and Discipline

-The provincial accounting bodies of CPAs have the authority to carry out investigative and disciplinary (I&D) processes for their members in accordance with the respective provincial Chartered Professional Accountants Acts.
-The provincial bodies collaborate through the CPA Canada to develop and recommend I&D processes that are as harmonized as possible for adoption in each province.
+The provincial accounting bodies of CPAs have the legislative authority to carry out investigative and disciplinary (I&D) processes for their members in accordance with the respective provincial Chartered Professional Accountants Acts.
+The provincial accounting bodies collaborate through the Public Trust Committee to develop and recommend I&D processes that are as harmonized as possible for adoption in each province.

 • SMO 7: International Financial Reporting Standards

-The CPA Canada has developed an ongoing program of courses and conferences to assist its members with IFRS implementation and provides non-authoritative implementation guidance and tools for its members to support them in the consistent application of accounting standards.
-The CPA Qualification, CPA Competency Map, and examination syllabus have all included an appropriate level of knowledge of IFRS amongst their requirements.
-The CPA Canada publicly publishes the authoritative IFRS guidance in English and French under a license from the IFRS Foundation in Part I of the CPA Canada Handbook.
+The CPA Canada and provincial accounting bodies have developed an ongoing program of courses and conferences to assist its members with IFRS implementation and provide non-authoritative implementation guidance and tools to support them in consistently applying accounting standards.
+The CPA Qualification, CPA Competency Map, and examination syllabus have all included an appropriate level of knowledge of IFRS among their requirements.
+CPA Canada publishes the IFRS guidance in English and French under a license from the IFRS Foundation in Part I of the CPA Canada Handbook.

-Additionally, the AcSB has an IFRS Discussion Group (IDG) which discusses issues arising from the application of IFRS and, when appropriate, makes recommendations to the AcSB to refer particular issues to the IASB.
-The CPA Canada supports the independent standard-setting boards financially.
-Financial Reporting and Assurance Standards Canada (FRAS Canada) maintains a website distinct from CPA Canada with comprehensive information from the standard-setting bodies.
-CPA Canada provides a link from the CPA Canada website and encourages its members to comment on pronouncements issued by standard-setters.
+Additionally, the AcSB has an IFRS Discussion Group (IDG), which considers issues arising from the application of IFRS and, when appropriate, makes recommendations to the AcSB to refer particular issues to the IASB.

 Current Status: Sustain